mitranim/mitranim.github.io/src/html/thoughts/next-generation-today.md

 ----

 That's it!
-Now you can build modern web applications using future technologies, with no drawbacks or compromises.
+You can now build modern web applications using future technologies, with no drawbacks or compromises.
 Grab the complete demo over at GitHub:
 [https://github.com/Mitranim/ng-next-gen](https://github.com/Mitranim/ng-next-gen)
 and start playing around.

-If you have any questions, grab me over on [gitter](https://gitter.im/Mitranim) or [Skype](skype:mitranim.web?chat).
+If you have any questions, grab me over at [Gitter](https://gitter.im/Mitranim) or [Skype](skype:mitranim.web?chat).